RockinProjex/P4ELEC-RPX/art-book-next-es-demake/README.md

 # Art Book Next for EmulationStation

 Originally based upon Anthony Caccese's Art-book-next-es theme, this is exactly as the folder name says.. a demake to an earlier release of possibly the best theme there is..
 I've have done a lot of changes, brought back older features, made it more compatible with Rocknix and ArkOS Emulation Station, while keeping it within Batocera's theming framework.
-From new color themes, to optimised logo artwork for 640x480 systems, the inclusion of a grid and wheel rom viewing mode, there's a lot I've done.
+From new color schemes, to optimised logo artwork for 640x480 systems, the inclusion of a grid and wheel rom viewing mode, there's a lot I've done.

 Below is Ant's original right up.